On the weight lifting property for localizations of triangulated categories: Introduction

+In this paper we prove a generalization of the aforementioned result that turns out to be important for studying the properties of the so-called Chow-weight homology theories.

-Now we will ask a question that generalizes the aforementioned problems.
-For this purpose we will use the language of weight structures; this notion was introduced by Bondarko and independently by Pauksztello (under the name of co-$t$-structures).
-Weight structures are important counterparts of $t$-structures.
-Similarly to $t$-structures, weight structures on a triangulated category $\cu$ are defined in terms of classes of objects $\cu_{w\ge 0}$ and $\cu_{w\le 0}$ satisfying certain axioms.
-We will call the objects belonging to the first (resp., to the second) class of non-negative (resp., of non-positive) weights.
+To state the question we will use the language of weight structures; this notion was introduced by the first author and independently by D. Pauksztello (under the name of co-$t$-structures).
+Weight structures on triangulated categories are important counterparts of $t$-structures; similarly to $t$-structures, weight structures on a triangulated category $\cu$ are defined in terms of classes of objects $\cu_{w\ge 0}$ and $\cu_{w\le 0}$ satisfying certain axioms (see Definition \ref{dwstr}).
+We will say that objects of the first (resp., of the second) class have non-negative (resp., of non-positive) weights.